dmolinagarcia/74HCT6526/README.md

 # Changelog
 ## [Unreleased]
+* B1 with TimerA and Control Register A. Ready for production.

 ## [0.1.0] - 10-19-2021
 * Mounting holes pads were covered with soldermask.
 Soldermask removed and pads properly labeled.